 The decline of Velež is symptomatic for the wounds still present in Mostar.
 22 years after the Dayton Agreement ended the war in Bosnia and Herzegowina, the city has still not recovered from the pain inflicted – mentally and physically.
 And the story of football in Mostar tells us why.

 For a city with hardly more than 100,000 inhabitants, Mostar has a remarkable football history.
-Founded in 1922, many football fans in Yugoslavia called Velež their „second favorite team“ and it was the only club from Bosnia and Herzegowina to have ever won the Yugoslav Cup (1981 and 1986).
+Founded in 1922, many football fans in Yugoslavia called Velež their „second favorite team“ and it was one of only two clubs from Bosnia and Herzegovina to have ever won the Yugoslav Cup (1981 and 1986.
+The other one is Borac Banja Luka in 1988).
 Wearing red jerseys, the club was connected with leftist politics and multi-ethnic ideals in socialist Yugoslavia.
 Mostar was regarded as one of the most ethnically-tolerant environments in the country before the war.
 The city also had a comparatively high percentage (10%) of mixed marriages between Bosniaks, Croats and Serbs.

 Zrinjski Ultras graffiti close to the stadium